-- Co-founder of International Solidarity Movement
+* Co-founder of International Solidarity Movement

-- “Palestinian resistance must take on a variety of characteristics, both violent and non-violent.”
+* “Palestinian resistance must take on a variety of characteristics, both violent and non-violent.”

 Adam Shapiro was born into a Jewish family in Brooklyn, New York in 1972.
 But as a self-proclaimed atheist, he says: “I have no religious feelings” and “I don’t regard myself as Jewish.”
-Shapiro earned a B.A. in political science and history from Washington University (St. Louis) in 1994, an M.A. in Arab Studies from Georgetown University in 1996, and an M.A. in politics from NYU in 1998.
+Shapiro earned a B.A. in political science and history from Washington University (St. Louis) in 1994, an M.A. in Arab Studies from Georgetown University in 1996, and an M.A. in politics from New York University in 1998.
 He also pursued doctoral studies in international relations at American University from 2002-05.

-Beginning in 1997, Shapiro worked for the New York-based organization Seeds of Peace (SoP), which aims to improve relations between populations in conflict—including the Palestinians and Israelis, which are of most interest to Shapiro—by giving young people from each group an opportunity to interact with their counterparts.
+Beginning in 1997, Shapiro worked for the New York-based organization Seeds of Peace (SoP), which aims to improve relations between populations in conflict—including the Palestinians and Israelis, which are of particular interest to Shapiro—by giving young people from each group an opportunity to interact with their counterparts.
 When SoP established a youth center in Jerusalem in 1999, Shapiro went there to serve as its director.
 The young activist Huwaida Arraf joined this youth center as a program coordinator in 2000, and two years later Shapiro married her.